Where can we stay while traveling in our campervan?

 Japan’s road system features over 1,100 rest stops where vehicles can park for free.
 There are also many places, both along main roads and in rural areas, which offer overnight parking.
 Sometimes there is a small fee, but often these spots are free as well.
 Visit Michi no eki for more information about roadside rest areas in Japan.

-Is there a limit to how far we can take the campervan?
+Is there a mileage limit on the campervan?

 What kind of license do I need to drive in Japan?

-This can be done near Nippori Station or Asakusa Station.
-With an additional fee, and depending on the location, we may be able to accommodate your request for a separate location.
+Visitors can pick up and/or drop off their campervans at either Nippori Station or Asakusa Station, both in Toyko.
+For an additional fee, we may be able to accommodate a pickup/dropoff request for a different location.

 What kind of insurance is included?
-Is there an additional fee?
+Are there any additional fees?

 Insurance fees are already included within the price of the rental.
 Feel free to contact us for any information about the specific policies and deductibles involved.